 Many large retail grocery stores are carrying a limited number of products.
 They are often in the organic or natural market or special diet sections of the store.
 Giant, Bloom and Safeway fall into this category.

-Trader Joe’s , Wild Oats and local natural foods or organic markets also carry gluten-free products.
+Natural Grocers by Vitamin Cottage, Trader Joe’s , Wild Oats and local natural foods or organic markets also carry gluten-free products.
 When we lived closer to it, David’s Natural Market in Gambrills, MD was a favorite of ours for their wide selection gluten-free products.

 In addition, there are plenty of websites that also sell gluten-free products.
 There are too many to list all of them here.
 Although I have tried and had success ordering from a couple different websites, when it comes to ordering gluten-free food online, I usually go to Amazon.
+For gluten-free foods specific to babies and toddlers, you may want to consider Ella’s Kitchen.

 There are lots of support groups for people living the gluten-free diet.